A multi-generational family moving into their new home together

 housing families.

-The Halal Affordable Housing Investment Fund is a values-aligned finance vehicle purpose-built to serve Canada's most underserved families — and to fund both the building and long-term sustainability of affordable housing.
+The Halal Affordable Housing Investment Fund is a values-aligned finance vehicle purpose-built to serve Canada's most underserved families.
+It funds both the building and long-term sustainability of affordable housing.
 We're seeking philanthropic & impact investment capital.

 Total project cost • $100m fund target